wp-plugins/minimal-admin/readme.txt

 Very simple plugin to hide 'non essential' wp-admin functionality.
 This plugin is intended for select client projects where the client is an editor.

-**Features include:**
+=Features include:**
 * Overwrites a range of default wp-admin CSS with minimal styles
 * Hides the dashboard and directs users to the edit pages screen
 * Hides non essential menu items & separators
 * Hides the WordPress admin bar (only front end)
 * Site link in the admin bar now opens in new window

 **Options to:**
 * Hide Posts from the WordPress menu